insilica/gdc-spark-gitbook/1_gdc/3_gdc-spark.md

 <center style="color:#800000">CaseClinicalTransformer recipe</center>
 The transformer handles nested CDEs by prepending the nested node name and recording an array of values.
 In the above example the recorded column name is "stage_event_3203222" with value ["Stage I"] if there are no siblings.

-Hi Alan,

-I am taking a 3 day vacation and will be in SC this Friday.
-I would still like to do a call, or we can meet up the weekend after.
-I started recording my progress in a book which you can read at gitbook.
-I also attached a pdf.
-Though its obviously still in the very early stages.
-Basically I've started created a project direction with Jeff and Zak.
-Ideally we can think about how to combine all the packages we are building into some publications / examples.

-I'm trying to get them to start writing like this while they are programming.
-I think it will help a few things:

 1. Writing while programming forces you to program in a way that you can communicate clearly to others.
 2. Notes make it easier for others to start working with your code.